 The Regimental Depot had been established during the summer and the early autumn of 1915 in the Royal Borough of Ayr on the west coast of Scotland, there to serve as a base for the newly-forming 2nd (Reserve) Battalion.
-It was from there - as of November of 1915 - that the new-comers were sent in drafts, at first to Gallipoli and then subsequently to the Western Front, to bolster the four fighting companies of 1st Battalion\.
+It was from there - as of November of 1915 - that the new-comers were sent in drafts, at first to Gallipoli and then subsequently to the Western Front, to bolster the four fighting companies of 1st Battalion.

-\The first such re-enforcement draft was, in fact, to depart from Ayr for service on the Gallipoli Peninsula on November 15, some seven weeks before the arrival in Scotland of Private Bursey's 'H' Company.
+The first such draft was, in fact, to depart from Ayr for service in the fighting on the Gallipoli Peninsula, only days after the arrival in Scotland of Private Butler's 'G' Company, on November 15.